Agriculture

 • It can also cause leaf chlorosis.

-• It can probably lead to high water pollution and contamination.
+• It can probably lead to high water pollution.

 • The presence of ammonium after the DAP granules start dissolving can absorb and damage the roots of the seedlings.